ciceklab/ExactCN/README.md

 ## Instructions Manual for ExactCN-SMN

-ExactCN-SMN is a specialised fine tuned model for aggregated SMN region CNV calling on Exon 7.
+>ExactCN-SMN is a specialised fine tuned model for aggregated SMN region CNV calling on Exon 7.
+We provide a specialized fine-tuned version of ExactCN, called ExactCNSMN, designed to call CNVs for the SMN1 and SMN2 genes.

+>Due to the extreme sequence similarity between SMN1 and SMN2, standard WES-based callers often produce unreliable results.
+ExactCNSMN specifically focuses on Exon 7, as this region contains the critical base difference (c.840C>T) that distinguishes SMN1 from SMN2 and disrupts a splicing enhancer.
+Furthermore, Exon 7 is the only region with reliable mappability in the 1000 Genomes Project WES data used for training.

 Important notice: Please call the call_exactcn_smn.py script from the scripts directory.